rsslove/rss-to-email/contributing.md

 This library uses [semantic versioning](https://semver.org/) to inform users of breaking and non-breaking changes.
 When a new release is ready, the following steps will be taken:

-- Make sure the latest updates are built: `npm run build`.
 - Make sure tests still pass: `npm run test`.
 - Run the release script: `npm version <SEMANTIC_VERSION> && npm publish && git push --tags` with the release number you want to use.